 2013 Ford Expedition Review

-The 2013 Expedition comes with a V8 engine and a six-speed automatic transmission.
-While test drivers note that the Expedition’s engine isn’t the most powerful in the class, they say that it provides adequate acceleration in most driving situations.
+The Expedition comes with a V8 engine and a six-speed automatic transmission.
+While reviewers note that the Expedition’s engine isn’t the most powerful in the class, they say that it provides adequate acceleration in most driving situations.
 Reviewers report that the transmission shifts smoothly.
 The Expedition achieves up to 14/20 mpg city/highway, which is average for the class, but trails competitors like the Chevrolet Suburban.
-Critics are impressed with the Expedition’s supple ride, even over rough patches of road.
+Test drivers are impressed with the Expedition’s supple ride, even over rough patches of road.
 They also say that the independent rear suspension aids the Expedition’s handling, which they find better than some rivals.
 One reviewer says that its steering has good feedback as well.

 - "Regardless of the Expedition's so-last-century architecture, there remain a lot of people hauling kids and towing trailers.
 And for those that regard a truck-based SUV as a necessary tool, the Expedition remains one of the best." -- Kelley Blue Book